canjs/canjs/guides/setting-up-canjs/download.md

 - `amd/` - CanJS provided as AMD modules (see [using-require using with RequireJS] for usage)
 - `amd-dev/` - CanJS AMD modules with development messages
 - `steal/` - CanJS modules using the StealJS syntax (see [using-steal using with StealJS])
+- `cjs/` - CanJS modules using the CommonJS syntax.

 The [download page](http://canjs.com/download.html) also offers those downloads for older versions and pre-releases for the next version from the "Other Versions" dropdown.